 The “I Love You” (ILY) hand sign stems from American Sign Language, which combines the letters of “I”, “L”, and “Y” to mean “I Love You.”
 While there are mainstream uses prior to the mid to late 1970s, Richard Dawson (host of Family Feud from 1976-1985) used the I Love You hand sign as a way to end each episode, giving this hand gesture significant media exposure.
 With the Love Foam Hands, they are frequently used by fans to show their love for their team, coach, or often a specific player on the team.
 These are great to show love for a player who is retiring from a professional sports team or a college player who is graduating.
 They are often used to show love for a coach who is retiring after a long career at a school.
 Showing love is never bad and these foam hands are a great way to show it in a large crowd.

 Peace/Victory Foam Hands

 This hand gesture can have several different meanings depending on the context and which way the palm is facing.
 When the palm is facing out (away from the signer) it is the number “2” in American Sign Language, as well as an offensive gesture in the UK, Austrailia, and other countries.
 With the palm facing toward the signer, it can also mean the number 2, victory, peace, or the letter “V” in American Sign Language.
 This hand sign was commonly used in the 1940’s to represent “Victory” during the Second World War.
 In the 1960’s, the sign was used to promote peace during the American Peace Movement.
-These are used as Peace Foam Hands are commonly for peaceful protests and at sports events, they are used as Victory Foam Hands to promote victory over an opponent.
+These are used as Peace Foam Hands are commonly for peaceful protests and at sports events, they are also used as Victory Foam Hands to promote victory over an opponent.